matt-harvey/tabulo/README.md

 The problem here is that there is no single source of knowledge about which columns appear, and in which order.
-If we want to add another column to the left of "email", we need to amend the rows map, and the headings map, and the index passed to `align_column`.
+If we want to add another column to the left of "email", we need to amend the rows array, and the headings array, and the index passed to `align_column`.
 We bear the burden of keeping these three in sync.
 This is not be a big deal for small one-off tables, but for tables that have many columns, or that are constructed dynamically based on user input or other runtime factors determining the columns to be included, this can be a hassle and a source of brittleness.

 `tty-table` has a somewhat different API to `terminal-table`.
 It offers both a "row-based" and a "column-based" method of initializing a table.
-We won't cover the row-based method here, but it is similar to `terminal-table`'s in that it burdens the developer with syncing the column ordering across multiple code locations.
-The "column-based" API for `tty-table`, on the other hand, looks like this:
+The row-based method is similar to `terminal-table`'s in that it burdens the developer with syncing the column ordering across multiple code locations.
+The "column-based" API for `tty-table`, on the other hand, seems to avoid this problem.
+One way of using it is like this:

 ```ruby
 users = User.all